 And a real highlight for most of our groups is the opportunity to visit a local bakery, where a traditional baker will not only teach your students how to make bread, he’ll also help them to understand the important role of bread in French society!

-For historians too, Normandy is a fantastic choice for a school trip, especially one centred on WW2 and the D-Day Landings.
+For historians too, Normandy is a fantastic choice, especially one centred on WW2 and the D-Day Landings.
 There are some great museums around the area where students can discover what the invasion was like from the point of view of the soldiers and the local people.

 And make sure you don’t miss a visit to the Bayeux Tapestry, where students will discover that the links between Normandy and England go back centuries.